mikrono/tModLoaderWiki_kr_ko/Expert-IL-Editing.md

 By annotating the new IL code, we can see that our logic is neatly contained all before the original `return 566` code.
 Now lets work on the patch code.
 Finally!

 ## Patch Code
 Since this IL editing will be fairly straightforward, we will detail 3 separate approaches to this patch.
 Hopefully the repetition will give insight into different ways to approach IL editing.
-The full code can be explored on (Add link here after pushing to github)
+The full code can be explored on [WaspNest.cs](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Items/Accessories/WaspNest.cs).

 ### Common Ideas
 The first concept to explore is loading our patch.
 Since this patch pertains to a new ModItem in our mod, lets add the patch to `ModItem.Autoload`.
 Simply override `Autoload` and type `IL.Terraria.Player.beeType += HookBeeType;` and then allow Visual Studio to generate the HookBeeType method for us.
 If Visual Studio doesn't understand the `IL.Terraria` namespace, make sure to add a dll reference to the MonoMod and TerrariaHooks dlls found in `Documents\My Games\Terraria\ModLoader\references`.